blessarnold/myProfileAssignment/README.md

-This is a simple portfolio showing my image, academic history, hobbies ans social contacts.
+This is a simple portfolio showing my image, academic history, hobbies and social contacts.